travis-ci/docs-travis-ci-com/docs/user/notifications.md

 * the commit author and committer
 * the owner of the repository (for normal repositories)
-* *all* public members of the organization owning the repository

 And it will by default send emails when, on the given branch: